tdwg/bdq/tg2/_review/index.md

 ### 1.9 Notation Conventions (non-normative)

 Throughout these descriptive documents, terms and phrases styled as inline code (e.g., `Validation`, `Information Element`, `Data Quality Need`) refer explicitly to classes, properties, or named individuals defined in the BDQ ontology bdqffdq: by their labels or by their term local name (e.g. `InformationElement`).
 Pluralized forms (e.g., `Data Quality Reports`) refer to multiple instances of the class.

+Terms in text that are specific to the BDQ Standard are Capitalised (e.g. Test, `Use Case`), but where used generally they are in lowercase (e.g. test, use case).

-When a word that is also a bdqffdq class name is not styled in this way, it should be interpreted as a general English phrase or concept, not as a specific ontology term (for example, specification is general while `Specification` means `bdqffdq:Specification`, and implementation carries the general meaning while `Implementation` means `bdqffdq:Implementation`).
+When a word that is also a bdqffdq class name is not capitalized and styled as inline code, it should be interpreted as a general English phrase or concept, not as a specific ontology term.
+For example, specification is general while `Specification` means `bdqffdq:Specification`, and implementation carries the general meaning while `Implementation` means `bdqffdq:Implementation`).
 This convention is also used for qualified names such as `bdqffdq:InformationElement`, terms from other vocabularies, such as `dwc:countryCode`, and to denote some software artifacts such as `sci_name_qc`.

+##  2 A guide to the BDQ Standard (non-normative)

+BDQ defines a set of vocabulary (and ontology) terms, which are used to define structured **Tests**.
+The BDQ Tests evaluate the quality of biodiversity data for a set of defined uses (`Use Cases`).
+Each BDQ Test is designed to assess and report on a specific aspect of data quality: `Accuracy`, `Completeness`, `Consistency`, `Conformance`, `Likelyness`, or `Reliability` (see the bdqdim: vocabulary) in a consistent manner.
+The Tests are defined to allow implementation in various programming languages and environments and in a variety of contexts, from small-scale data curation projects to large-scale biodiversity aggregation systems.

+*TODO: Rework from here.*

+Executing the set of Tests related to a `Use Case` on a set of data provides an evaluation of the fitness of that data for that particular use.

+BDQ can be used in a variety of contexts, from small-scale data curation projects to large-scale biodiversity aggregation systems.
+The BDQ Tests are defined to allow implementation in various programming languages and environments.

+The Tests defined in BDQ focus on terms from the Darwin Core standard (Wieczorek et al. 2012).
+The foundational principles of BDQ, however, apply to many domains or data encodings where data requires a fitness for use evaluation.

+The BDQ standard allows for the definition and addition of new Tests as needed.
+New Tests may be added to the standard following instructions provided by the BDQ Maintenance Group (to be constituted).

+The Biodiversity Data Quality (BDQ) standard provides a modular, extensible framework for assessing and reporting on the quality of biodiversity data relative to specific uses.
+The BDQ standard provides a structured process for `Quality Assurance (QA)` and `Quality Control (QC)` for biodiversity data, see [2.
+Context for Quality, Uses and Purposes](docs/guide/users/index.md#2-context-for-quality-uses-and-purposes-non-normative) in the [BDQ User's Guide](docs/guide/users/index.md).
+BDQ’s common framework with vocabularies for describing and implementing data quality tests make it easier for different members of the community to collaborate and share information about data quality in a consistent manner.

-## 2 Parts of the Standard (non-normative)
+## 3 Parts of the Standard (non-normative)

 This standard is comprised of the following documents and artifacts: